-- GOAL 1.
-Enhance the connectivity of the existing transportation network within and between regions across all modes for both people and freight. - GOAL 2.
-Provide a safe and secure transportation system. - GOAL 3.
-Support and improve the economic vitality of the individual regions by providing access to economic opportunities, such as industrial access or recreational travel and tourism, as well as enhancing intermodal connectivity. - GOAL 4.
-Ensure continued quality of life during project development and implementation by considering natural historic, and community environments, including special populations. - GOAL 5.
-Preserve the existing transportation network and promote efficient system management in order to promote access and mobility for both people and freight. - GOAL 6.
+Goal 1.
+Enhance the connectivity of the existing transportation network within and between regions across all modes for both people and freight.

+Goal 2.
+Provide a safe and secure transportation system.

+Goal 3.
+Support and improve the economic vitality of the individual regions by providing access to economic opportunities, such as industrial access or recreational travel and tourism, as well as enhancing intermodal connectivity.

+Goal 4.
+Ensure continued quality of life during project development and implementation by considering natural historic, and community environments, including special populations.

+Goal 5.
+Preserve the existing transportation network and promote efficient system management in order to promote access and mobility for both people and freight.

+Goal 6.
 Encourage land use and transportation coordination, including but not limited to, development of procedures or mechanisms to incorporate all modes, while engaging the private sector.

+safety and travel demand.
+A map and decription of each recommended project are included as a part of the Comprehensive Plan on the following three pages.